philipwalton/private-parts/README.md

 For a complete example that showcases both private properties and methods, check out the [Car fixture](https://github.com/philipwalton/private-parts/blob/master/test/fixtures/car.js) in the tests directory.
 This is the example class that many of the tests are based on.

+For a more out-of-the-box solution, check out the [Mozart](https://github.com/philipwalton/mozart) library, a classical inheritance implementation that uses Private Parts to acheive public, protected, and private methods in its class heirarchies.

 ## API Documentation

 #### _(obj)